 Jumping at an opponent in soccer is a foul that is committed when one player launches their body toward or into the body of an opponent.
 This violation does not require physical contact to be made in order to occur; the mere act of a player putting their body in motion through the air at an opponent is enough to incur a jumping at an opponent foul.
-Jumping at an opponent is typically punished by a direct free kick.

 What are the consequences of jumping at an opponent in soccer?